-To ensure your firm meets its requirements, you also need to educate your partners and firm staff, if applicable.
-The PCI SSC offers training and implementation support that makes PCI compliance for law firms and other vendors a little easier.
+To ensure your firm meets these requirements, you must educate your partners and firm staff, if applicable.
+The PCI SSC offers training and implementation support, making PCI compliance for law firms and other vendors easier.

 What are the risks of non-compliance?